zhui-zi/DalamudPlugins/README.md

 ## My Plugins

-Below is a list of the plugins that are available in this repo and their current version:
+Below is a list of the plugins that are available in this repo:

 * [Inviter](https://github.com/Bluefissure/Inviter): automatically invite players who says "inv" (or whatever you want to match) to your party.
 * [HousingPos](https://github.com/Bluefissure/HousingPos): read/save/load housing presets.